-Android obesity (male type of obesity) - the accumulation of fat deposits in the upper body.
-This localization of fat is more typical for men and is manifested by fat deposits on the face, axillary areas, chest, abdomen, and is characterized by the "apple" form (Fig. 1).
+Android obesity (male type of obesity) is an accumulation of body fat in the upper body.
+This localization of fat is more typical for men and is manifested by fatty deposits on the face, axillary hollows, chest, stomach, and is characterized by an “apple” shape (Fig. 1).

 Abdominal obesity is a form of android obesity and the most common form of obesity in men.
-Manifested by the deposition of fatty tissue in the abdominal cavity or, as often can be heard, "beer" belly.
-There are subcutaneous and visceral type of abdominal obesity in men.
-The latter form is the most dangerous, since fat is located in the immediate vicinity of the abdominal organs and affects their performance.
+It is manifested by the deposition of adipose tissue in the abdominal cavity or, as you can often hear, a "beer" belly.
+There are subcutaneous and visceral types of abdominal obesity in men.
+The latter form is the most dangerous, because fat is in close proximity to the abdominal organs and affects their performance.

-Ginoid obesity (female type of obesity) - accumulation of fat deposits in the thighs, buttocks, lower abdomen, which gives the body a pear-shaped shape (Fig. 1).
+Gynoid obesity (female type of obesity) is an accumulation of fat deposits in the thighs, buttocks, lower abdomen, which gives the body a pear-shaped shape (Fig. 1).
 The manifestation of this type of obesity in men indicates endocrine diseases ( hypogonadism , hyperestrogenemia, etc.).

-Mixed obesity - is characterized by a relatively uniform distribution of adipose tissue throughout the body.
+Mixed obesity - characterized by a relatively uniform distribution of adipose tissue throughout the body.

-Fig. 1 - Types of obesity: ginoid (female type), android (male type)
+Fig. 1 - Types of obesity: gynoid (female type), android (male type)

 The most common causes of male obesity are: